 9. When to Mow New Grass

-Most people don’t know when to cut the grass after overseeding, but it’s important to mow when the grass seedlings reach a height of 3 to 4 inches.
-Typically that will be at about 30 days.
+Mow when the grass reaches a height of 3 to 4 inches.
 Mow to a height of 3 inches with a sharp mower blade at a time when the grass is not wet.
-Continue to mow the rest of your lawn like you normally would.
+Avoid making aggressive turns that may cause damage in newly repaired areas.
+Mowers moving straight across repaired areas should have minimal effect.
+Continue to mow your lawn as needed during the season.

 See Related: Mowing Height for your Lawn